SAS Evidence-Based Curriculum

 SAS Computer Game:

-WHR Allied Health provide you with access to the SAS computer game which is played at home or at school to teach children to recognise emotions in themselves and others, express their feelings appropriately and cope with social challenges.
+WHR Allied Health provides you with access to your own unique code for the SAS digital HQ.
+Children can create their own profiles and complete the computer-based challenges.
+This is played at home or at school to teach children to recognise emotions in themselves and others, express their feelings appropriately and cope with social challenges.
 The game motivates your child to learn and helps them succeed in club meeting activities.
+Cadets will also be required to login to their SAS digital HQ account program during the SAS cadet sessions, where they will be supported to complete different activities.
+We encourage your child to have their own laptop or tablet to participate in the program.
+If your child does not have access to a laptop/tablet, please discuss this with us at the time of referral.

 Parent/Carer Information Scheme: